Personal trainer insurance providers fall into two clean buckets, and your choice depends on which bucket fits the way you actually run your business.

 Bottom Line

 If your client mix includes kids, vulnerable populations, or anyone with whom SAM exposure is non-zero, PHLY’s base policy is more honest about what you actually need.
-Trainers without that exposure will get more total value from IFG.
+Trainers without that exposure will get more total value from IFG or Insurance Canopy.

 Choose NEXT if: liability is one piece of a real small business that also needs workers’ comp, commercial auto, or a BOP.